IDouble/Ethereum-Solidity-inline-Assembly/README.md

 # 🌐 Ethereum Solidity inline Assembly 🔧
 🌐 A Collection of Notes about Solidity inline Assembly 🔧

+##  What is Solidity inline Assembly ❓
+Solidity defines an assembly language that you can use without Solidity and also as “**inline assembly**” **inside Solidity source code**.

+You can interleave Solidity statements with inline assembly in a language close to the one of the virtual machine.

+As the **EVM is a stack machine**, it is often hard to address the correct stack slot and provide arguments to opcodes at the correct point on the stack.
+Solidity’s inline assembly helps you do this, and with other issues that arise when writing manual assembly.
 ## GetCode 🔍
 ```
 pragma solidity ^0.4.0;